 - 5th September – Email to say we’re getting delegated approval

-- 8th September – Issue with the triangle and ownership
+- 8th September – Issue with no certificate B

 - 10th September – Serve Nan notice and submit our amended Certificate B form